Karanagarwal12/SERENITY-HOF-IIITL/README.md

 ### Contribution:
 We welcome contributions from the community to enhance Project Serenity.
 Please refer to our contribution guidelines if you're interested in contributing.

-Installation:
+### Installation:

-To use Shery.js in your project, you can include it in your HTML file via a CDN or import it in js by using node.
+To use our project Serenity , just go through the following steps

 When using node or browserify install